View tuition due dates and Financial Aid disbursement dates. Tuition will be billed approximately 30 days prior to the due date.

 - The account will be viewed as having a delinquent status.
 Students having delinquent accounts will not be permitted the following privileges: registration, admission to classes, transcripts and a diploma.

-- Finance charges will be applied to the student’s account per the approved fee schedule if the outstanding balance is not paid within 60 days.
+- Late fees will be applied to the student’s account per the fee schedule if the outstanding balance is not paid within 60 days.

 Leave of absence